ghb24/NECI_STABLE/docs/neci/input/logging.rst

     By default the final normalised 2-RDMs will always be printed, and the TwoRDM_POPS_a*** files are connected to the POPSFILE/BINARYPOPS keywords - i.e. if a wavefunction POPSFILE is being printed and the RDMs are being filled, a RDM POPSFILE will be also.
+    If only the 1-RDM is being calculated, OneRDM_POPS/OneRDM files will be printed in the same way.
     The following options can override/modify these defaults.

 **WRITERDMSTOREAD** [OFF]